MedicinesFAQ

-Lintitript Uses, Dosage, Side Effects, Food Interaction and all others data.
+Lintitript Uses, Dosage, Side Effects and more

 Lintitript is a new, highly specific and potent CCK-A receptor antagonist.